demingfactor/storytellingsa/src/cms/events/2023-07-09-future-events.md

 ---
 layout: layouts/cms/event.html
 type: event
-title: Monthly Meetings List & Details - 2024 to Feb 2025
+title: Monthly Meetings List & Details - 2024 to Feb 2025 (Click on this greyed box for meeting details)
 subtitle: "Storysharing - you are invited and will be welcome - whether in a private home or public venue! "
 date: 2025-02-10T02:41:54.447Z